It is a battle of the mothers.

 Stay-at-home moms verses working moms.

-The issue has been thrust back into the spotlight after negative comments over Mitt Romney's wife, Ann.
+been thrust back into the spotlight after negative comments over Mitt Romney's wife, Ann.

 She has never worked a day in her life, instead, she chose to stay home and raise five boys.

 Two Amarillo mothers decided to talk about their time, both working and staying home.

 he has two young children and fosters a 7-year-old.

 ts a lot of work